-Megatip #11: Entertain Customers
+MEGATIP #11: ENTERTAIN CUSTOMERS

 People go to restaurants for entertainment as well as for food.
-That is why restaurants have a long history of hiring musicians and singers to perform in their dining rooms.
-It is also why recent years have seen the creation and spread of a whole new class of "eatertainment" and theme restaurants, such as Chuck E. Cheese, Hard Rock Café, Planet Hollywood, and Rainforest Café.
-Regardless of whether you work in one of these theme restaurants, your customers want to be entertained, and that desire gives you an opportunity to earn larger tips.
+That is why restaurants have a long history of hiring musicians and/or singers to perform in their dining rooms.
+It is also why recent years have seen the creation and spread of a whole new class of "eatertainment" and theme restaurants, such as Chuck E. Cheese, Hard Rock Cafe, Planet Hollywood, and

+Rainforest Cafe.
+Whether you work in one of these theme restaurants or not, your customers want to be entertained and that desire gives you an opportunity to earn larger tips.
 Research indicates that servers who recognize and satisfy their customers' needs for entertainment are tipped more than those who do not.